-SINGLE SUPPLEMENT: A single supplement is available if you’d prefer not to share a room on this trip and is subject to availability.
+04. A single supplement is available if you’d prefer not to share a room on this trip.
+The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.

-WEATHER: Borneo is a tropical country so rain can be excepted at any time.
+06. Borneo is a tropical country so rain can be expected at any time.
 The wet period in Borneo runs from November to February.
 Temperatures remain fairly constant year round with averages of 27-32°C/80-89°F and relative humidity of around 80%.
 Consider bringing a portable small neck fan with you to keep you and your family cool.

 The cuisine is a mix of Chinese, Malay and Indian.
 Cuisine staples include grilled fish, barbecued prawns, fried rice, noodles, and local vegetables seasoned with garlic, ginger, and rich sauces.
 Fish and chicken based soups with noodles cooked in a hot clay pot are very traditional.